JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ## Getting our Test Service Installed

 The default docs want you to use two podinfo configs mapped to the values east and west.
 I wanted to pair it up to my cluster names so I pulled the app config into it's [own repo](https://github.com/JasonMorgan/podinfo).
-You can also use the east/west names from the docs by pulling app definitions from the [linkerd website](https://github.com/linkerd/website/tree/master/multicluster).
+You can also use the east/west names from the docs by pulling app definitions from the [Linkerd website](https://github.com/linkerd/website/tree/master/multicluster).

 When running the commands be sure you run a different version of the app manifest for each cluster.